The Chaocipher Clearing

 discovered I decided to make myself a cipher disk.
 I was

 to find a suitable template for a 26-letter cipher disk so I wrote a

 quick-and-dirty program to draw them for me.
-I've uploaded a PDF file containing a
+I've uploaded a PDF file

 template with three successively smaller disks and wrote some instructions.

 Here's a picture of the one I made myself:

 the alphabet components on the disk rims

 piece of corrugated cardboard of, say, 6 inches by 6 inches.